The Trans-Catalina Trail is a rugged hike along the Island’s interior with camping stops next to pristine beaches covering 38.5 miles.

-Start your hike at the Conservancy’s Trailhead visitor center in Avalon where hiking permits and trail maps are available.
+The Trans-Catalina Trail starts at the Conservancy’s Trailhead visitor center in Avalon where hiking permits and trail maps are available.
 The second trailhead out of Avalon begins at the Hermit Gulch Campgrounds in Avalon Canyon.
 The Hermit Gulch Trail will take you up to Divide Road.
 Turn right and follow the TCT through Haypress picnic area, past Middle Ranch Road, past Cape Canyon to the Black Jack Campground.
 Camp for the night.

 From Black Jack Campground, you’ll cross the expansive Cottonwood Canyon.
 As you approach the Airport, you’ll pass a 2,000-year-old soapstone quarry with bowls excavated by Catalina’s first residents, the Tongva, still visible.
 When you reach the Airport in the Sky, this is a good opportunity to sit back, relax and enjoy refreshments from the Airport in the Sky Restaurant.

 Exit the airport and continue along the Airport Loop section of the TCT until you get to the Empire Landing Road, then turn left.
 In about two miles, you’ll turn onto the new Big Springs Ridge Trail portion of the TCT.
 Follow the trail to Little Harbor to set-up camp for the night.
-This is the easiest section of the trail and will give you time to enjoy the beach at Little Harbor.
+This is the easiest section of the Trans-Catalina Trail and will give you time to enjoy the beach at Little Harbor.